11EJDE11/xna-cncnet-client/Docs/Fonts.md

 Some TTF/OTF fonts (especially CJK fonts like SimSun or WenQuanYi Zen Hei) contain embedded bitmap glyphs optimised for specific sizes.
 FontStashSharp does not use these embedded bitmaps — it always rasterizes from the vector outlines.
 This means these fonts may look blurrier than expected at their intended pixel sizes.

 If you need pixel-perfect CJK rendering, either use a font whose vector outlines are already optimized for a specific pixel size (e.g., [Unifont](https://unifoundry.com/unifont/index.html) in 16 px, which has its bitmap data converted to vector outlines), or follow the "Preprocess font files" instructions above.
 In either case, there is only one optimal size for the font, and using it at other sizes may look worse.

+Even if your font does not contain embedded bitmaps, preprocessing can still improve the rendering quality, and therefore we recommend preprocessing for all fonts.

 ### SpriteFont has no fallback